thewoolleyman/workstation/README.md

 * `rbenv init` and set up hook in `~/.zshrc` as instructed: `eval "$(rbenv init -)"`
 * `rbenv install -l`, pick the one you want, e.g. `rbenv install 2.5.5`
 * `brew install direnv`
-* Review following to set appropriate rbenv defaults: https://github.com/rbenv/rbenv#environment-variables
+* If needed, review following to set appropriate rbenv defaults: https://github.com/rbenv/rbenv#environment-variables
 * Add bash aliases to `~/.zshrc`:
   * Add `alias gst='git status'` - the only alias I use ;)
 * For multiple users on the same computer